 Barker's is across a stile and to the right.
 It is far less frequented and consequently less worn.
 It is less continuous than Scots and more challenging to navigate as the butresses are best accessed from above and not always obvious.

 Stoney Wickes is a compact venue further right.
 It is not as high as the other Scugdale crags but provides excellent soloing.

 Parking and Approach

 Parking can be an issue for the Scugdale crags.
-There is a small parking bay beneath the crags and some off road parking requiring consideration for road users.
+There is a small parking bay beneath the crags (NZ515001) and some off road parking requiring consideration for road users.
 Parties should consider car sharing from Swainby village.
-There is an alternative approach combining a moor walk from Carlton Bank.
-Please be aware that although the crags are on Open Access land, the path from immediately below the crags is not and is used on a permissive basis.
+There is parking (NZ523031) and an alternative approach from Carlton Bank with a 3km walk across the moor.

 Please bear in mind however that the landowner still has the right to restrict access for up to 28 days per year (often used on public safety grounds for shooting in moorland areas), and can also apply for longer term restrictions with Natural England (such as bans on dogs, or regular restrictions during particular times of year).
 It is important to check for these restrictions regularly as they can be added at short notice – all details for open access land in England can be found on Natural England’s website.

 Good relations are enjoyed with the landowner / farmer and all users are asked to be considerate in their impact in respect to noise, litter, no fires, etc.

 Park minibuses so that other climbers can also park.